neuralfirings/gocratic/README.md

 3.  **Configure API Key**
     To enable the Socratic AI features (Panda Sensei), you need a **Google Gemini API Key**.
     1. Get a free key from [Google AI Studio](https://aistudio.google.com/).
-    2. Create a `.env` file in the root directory (or set it in your environment variables).
+    2. Create a `.env` file in the root directory.
     3. Add the key:
         ```
         API_KEY=your_actual_api_key_here
         ```
-    *Note: Ensure your build system (Vite/Webpack) is configured to expose this key to `process.env`.*

 4.  **Run the Application**
     ```bash